Temporal Team Semantics Revisited: Revisiting temporal team semantics

 In the current paper, we are designing logics for hyperproperties of discrete linear time execution traces.
 It is thus clear that all \tefs should at least satisfy \emph{monotonicity}.
 One design principle of our setting is to use a global reference clock in addition to the local clocks of the computations.
-It is natural to assume that in order for a local clock to advance, the global clock has to advance as well.
+As the global clock can be seen to specify the granularity of the passage of time, it is natural to assume that no local clock can advance faster than the global clock.
 Thus, we stipulate that every \tef must satisfy \emph{stepwiseness}.
 Finally, a crucial property that should hold for all logics with team semantics is that $\teamltl$ should be a conservative extension of LTL.
 That is, on singleton teams, $\teamltl$ semantics should coincide with the semantics of standard non-team-based LTL.
 In order, for example, for the next operator $\X$ to enjoy this invariance between LTL and $\teamltl$, we stipulate \emph{strict monotonicity} instead of simple \emph{monotonicity} as a property for all \tefs.

-We arrive at the following formal definitions. \begin{definition} A function of the type $\N\times T \rightarrow \N$ is a \emph{stuttering \tef for $T$} if it satisfies monotonicity, a \emph{\tef for $T$} if it satisfies strict monotonicity and stepwiseness, and a \emph{synchronous \tef for $T$} if it satisfies strict monotonicity, stepwiseness, and synchronicity. \end{definition} We write $\tau(i)$ to denote the tuple $\big(\tau(i,t)\big)_{t\in T}$.
-A \tef is \emph{initial}, if $\tau(0,t)=0$ for each $t\in T$.
-If $\tau$ is a \tef and $k\in \N$ is a natural number, then $\tau[k,\infty]$ is the \emph{$k$-shifted \tef} defined by putting $\tau[k,\infty](i,t) \dfn \tau(i+k,t)$, for every $t\in T$ and $i\in\N$. \begin{definition} A \emph{temporal team} is a pair $(T,\tau)$, where $T$ is a multiset of traces and $\tau$ is a \tef for $T$.
-A pair $(T,\tau)$ is called a \emph{stuttering temporal team} if $\tau$ is a stuttering \tef for $T$. \end{definition}
+Table \ref{tbl:tef-props} also lists some optional properties of \tefs. \emph{Synchronicity} links the passings of time between different computation traces.
+When this property is assumed, one obtains synchronous TeamLTL.
+Synchronicity is incompatible with \emph{non-parallelism} and, in conjunction with strict monotonicity, implies \emph{fairness}.
+The former is a desirable property in some contexts and undesirable in others.
+Our choice of making \emph{fairness} optional might feel controversial to some.
+However, we argue that having the possibility that some computation traces may freeze is more natural than disallowing it completely.
+Moreover, in Section \ref{subsec:tefproperties} we establish that in many cases our logics are expressive enough to specify that a \tef must satisfy fairness.